Dagger linear logic for categorical quantum mechanics: Introduction

 The fact that the dagger functor is an involution with a coherent isomorphism $\iota_A: A \to (A^\dagger)^\dagger$ makes it natural to view a {\bf unitary object} as an object with an isomorphism $\varphi_A: A \to A^\dagger$, such that $\iota_A = \varphi_A (\varphi_A^{-1})^\dagger$: we refer to $\varphi_A$ as the {\bf unitary structure} of $A$.
-Considering this, with the expected coherent behaviour of this unitary structure, leads one to realize that, for unitary objects, we must have $A \ox B \simeq A \oa B$.
+Considering this, with the expected coherent behaviour of this unitary structure, leads one to realize that, for unitary objects, we must also have $A \ox B \simeq A \oa B$.
 This, in turn, leads one to ask how this can happen in an LDC.
 Fortunately, there is a theory which has been developed for this situation: namely that of LDCs with mix \cite{CS97,Pav11}.
-An LDC with mix has a coherent map ${\sf m}: \bot \to \top$, called the {\bf mix map}, which, in turn, induces a map ${\sf mx}: A \ox B \to A \oa B$, called the {\bf mixor}.
-In a mix LDC we say an object $A$ is in the {\bf core} \cite{BCS00} in case the mixor for that object and with other object, ${\sf mx}_{A,X}: A \ox X \to A \oa X$, is an isomorphism.
-Clearly, if we are to interpret our earlier expectation as the requirement that unitary objects live in the core, then we need to be in a $\dagger$-LDC with mix, which we shall refer to as a $\dagger$-mix category.
-If, further, we want our unitary objects to form a compact LDC (i.e one in which the mixor is always an isomorphism) then we must also ask that the mix map, ${\sf m}$, be an isomorphism; that is that the category be an {\bf isomix} category.
+An LDC with mix has a coherent map, from the par unit to the tensor unit ${\sf m}: \bot \to \top$, called the {\bf mix map}, which, in turn, induces a map ${\sf mx}: A \ox B \to A \oa B$, called the {\bf mixor}.
+In a mix category we say an object $A$ is in the {\bf core} \cite{BCS00} in case the mixor for that object with any other object, ${\sf mx}_{A,X}: A \ox X \to A \oa X$, is an isomorphism.
+This allows our earlier expectation to be expressed as the requirement that unitary objects be in the core.
+As $\dagger$-LDCs with mix play an important role in this development we refer to them as a $\dagger$-mix category.
+If, further, we want our unitary objects to form a {\bf compact} LDC -- that is one in which the tensor and par structures are equivalent -- then the tensor and par structures must agree at their units, which means we must ask that the mix map, ${\sf m}: \bot \to \top$, be an isomorphism.
 The first milestone of the paper is therefore to collect all this structure into what we call a {\bf $\dagger$-isomix category}.